Image of the university campus main building exterior

 Student Tips: "Eating out and food/beverages overall were expensive, but exponentially cheaper from the grocery store, and rent is comparable to UCalgary.
 Also, only consider opening a Norwegian bank account if you will be there for a full year, as it takes considerable time (months) to set it up.
 I would recommend looking into the rates your bank will give you on foreign withdrawal/credit charges."

-The UCalgary Faculty of Kinesiology has a study abroad award specifically for Kinesiology students attending exchanges at NIH!
+Note: The UCalgary Faculty of Kinesiology has a study abroad award specifically for Kinesiology students attending exchanges at NIH!
 This is a faculty-nominated award worth $1000.
-Please click here for more information.
+Students must have a 3.0 GPA to qualify.
+Eligible students who have been accepted to the exchange program will be automatically considered for the award; there is no need to apply separately.

 Student Tips: "Buy a student transit pass in the first week - you will need to use your student acceptance letter for this.
 To and from the airport, just add a zone onto your student pass.
 Your student pass also works for the islands on Oslo fjord.
 Visit the west coast early in the fall or summer if you plan to go: some of the most beautiful/famous hikes are only available in summer/early fall.
 The Grønland district has cheaper produce markets than anywhere else.
 Walk onto the roof of the Oslo Opera house, visit the Viking Ship Museum, and always have your student card - many activities/museums are cheaper for students!"